ecs251-w19-ucdavis/Blockchain/groupmeeting3.md

 #### What we are going to do next week:
 - Finish voting part
-- Finish a complete blochchain
+- Finish a complete blockchain
 - Finish block mining
 - Accept input information from users from console instead of parametrs in url
 - Run a larger simulation